t0yamont/Formula-1-Performance-Data-Analysis/README.md

 2. How is the number of championships won compare to the number of seasons competed in?
 3. Does the decade a driver participates in affect their average win rate relative to their number of race starts?
 4. How is the number of podium finishes relate to the number of pole positions for drivers who have been champions?
+5. Can we predict if a driver will become a champion based on their race statistics?

 ## Conclusions